How many of your safety meetings are focused on benefits of safety instead of being focused on rules? Let’s look at some of the benefits of safety.

 The benefits of safety aren’t necessarily about anything you avoid, but about how you feel about the work you do, the way you do it, and the people you do it with.
 Everyone deserves a positive workplace that cares about their people.
 The whole team’s commitment to safety can deliver those benefits.

-Take-home exercise: ask your team to identify the benefits of working safely.
+Ask your team to identify the benefits of working safely.

 Here’s the exercise that gets you started on identifying benefits for your own team.
 Bring your people together in a roundtable discussion and ask them to identify what they perceive as the benefits of working safely, eliminating shortcuts and complacency.
 Write down their answers on an easel or whiteboard.
 Don’t be satisfied with just the few first answers.
 Ask them to really think about what benefit they get from working with a team of caring individuals.
 Then, when you have prepared an exhaustive list, ask for their commitment to each other that they begin to subscribe to a higher standard and respect for each other.